tfabris/BlueGigaEmpeg/README.md

 - Make sure to leave the USB port accessible for firmware updates, debugging, and for pairing in situations where you can't reach the RESET/PAIR button.
-  My best recommendation is to find a long type-a-to-type-b printer cable (you probably have a few extras lying around), attach it to the BlueGigaEmpeg's USB port, and route it somewhere in your car that you can reach with a laptop when you need to.
+  My best recommendation is to find a long USB type-A-to-type-B cable (It's a standard USB printer cable, you probably have a few extras of these lying around already), attach it to the BlueGigaEmpeg's USB port, and route it somewhere in your car that you can reach with a laptop when you need to.

 Usage